Look what I found this time! It’s a teapot extravaganza!

 artapp2Artful Appliqué II: Introducing Scrapliqué and 12 New Floral Designs

-I just received this one from Martingale so it’s hot off the presses!
 I can tell from the cover that the floral designs are even more free-form, natural, and detailed.
 Never fear, Jane takes you step-by-step through her way of mastering this realism.
 She does advises beginners to consult one of her previous books or another reference book for the basics of appliqué.

 In this book Jane introduces Scrapliqué, a technique for creating mosaic-like fabric compositions for your motifs without having to stitch tiny pieces together.
 There’s also information on unit appliqué, where you can stitch an entire flower before stitching it to the background.
 Jane explains several advantages to this strategy.